 I’m going to show you something specific and quite advanced on budgeting through Power BI.
 We’re going to dive into how to create budgets with consideration on seasonal impact.
+You may watch the full video of this tutorial at the bottom of this blog.

 This has great potential mostly because it paves the way for highly effective analysis.
 It also enables you to automate some of the insights that you might want to extract in the future.
 This is great if you don’t have unique budgeting or forecasting data and you need to create it from scratch.